 Step 4: If you and your employer wish to conciliate: the EC period

-Where both you and your employer (“the parties”) have agreed to conciliate, the conciliator will have one calendar month to promote a settlement between them.
+Where both you and your employer (“the parties”) have agreed to conciliate, the conciliator will have up to 6 weeks to promote a settlement between them.

 You or the respondent can pull out of conciliation at any point should you wish, ACAS will then issue an EC certificate.

-If the EC period, including any extension, expires without a settlement being reached, ACAS will issue an EC certificate.
+If the EC period expires without a settlement being reached, ACAS will issue an EC certificate.

 Where the parties reach a settlement